jdferreira/data-processing-book/en/module2.md

 2. Save the file `metabolic_pathways.xls` given as input in the previous folder.

-3. Change the delimiter that is used in your computer to comma and not semicolon (defined by default for Portugal). (**Note**: you have to do this step every time you use a different computer.)
+3. Change the delimiter that is used in your computer to comma and not semicolon (defined by default for Portugal).
+**Note**: you have to do this step every time you use a different computer.

-    - Click the Start button, and then click Control Panel.
+    a.
+Click the Start button, and then click Control Panel.

-    - Open the dialog box for changing Regional and Language settings.
+    b.
+Open the dialog box for changing Regional and Language settings.

-    - Type `,` (comma) in the List separator box.
+    c.
+Type `,` (comma) in the List separator box.

 4. Open the previous file in Excel, and save it as CSV:

-    - Go to `File` > `Save As`
+    a.
+Go to `File` > `Save As`

-    - The `Save As` dialog box appears
+    b.
+The `Save As` dialog box appears

-    - In the `Save as type` box, choose `CSV (Comma delimited)`.
+    c.
+In the `Save as type` box, choose `CSV (Comma delimited)`.

 5. Open the CSV file in a text editor (Notepad) and find how many commas has each line.